-

 Abstract

 Children are highly vulnerable to influenza with severe complications.
-Meteorological factors significantly modulate transmission patterns.
-In this study, historical daily pediatric influenza-like illness (ILI) cases and weekly ILI% in Tianjin during 2018-2024, along with concurrent meteorological parameters were collected.
-Meteorological signals associated with increased pediatric influenza cases were identified by distinguishing non-epidemic and epidemic seasons.
-An Informer-LSTM hybrid framework was developed for meteorological risk prediction of pediatric influenza, with validation conducted during the 2024-2025 seasonal influenza epidemic.
-During non-epidemic periods, lower temperature (4d mean Tmax<20°C, Tmin<12°C) and larger diurnal temperature range (DTR) (4d mean DTR>10°C) triggered pediatric ILI fluctuations, with differential impacts across age groups.
-Whereas the onset of seasonal influenza epidemic was strongly predicted by Tmin<0°C phase and specific humidity q<3 g/kg, enabling two-week advance warnings.
-The supervised rolling LSTM model integrating meteorological parameters (Pave, Tmin, DTR, RH or q), holiday patterns (Holiday, School day), and future ILI% prediction by Informer, achieving precise forecast of onset, surge, peak duration, and decline during the seasonal influenza epidemic of 2024-2025, demonstrating superior temporal resolution and accuracy.
-By calculating meteorological risk factors from predicted daily pediatric ILI cases, providing actionable risk alerts for optimized medical resource allocation and targeted prevention strategies in schools and households.
-This research advances location-specific influenza preparedness through the innovative integration of meteorological forecasting and epidemiological surveillance, is one of the specific actions taken in response to the UN's early warning about the health concerns associated with climate change.
+Weather conditions can substantially modulate patterns of influenza transmission.
+This study collated historical (2018–2024) cases of daily pediatric influenza-like illness (ILI) and weekly ILI percentage (ILI%) in Tianjin, a megacity near Beijing (China), together with data of concurrent meteorological variables.
+Meteorological signals associated with increased cases of pediatric influenza were identified by distinguishing non-epidemic and epidemic seasons.
+A machine learning Informer–Long Short-Term Memory (LSTM) hybrid framework was developed for meteorological risk prediction of pediatric influenza, with validation conducted during the 2024–2025 seasonal influenza epidemic.
+During non-epidemic periods, lower temperature (4-day mean Tmax < 20°C, Tmin < 12°C) and larger diurnal temperature range (DTR; 4-day mean DTR > 10°C) triggered pediatric ILI fluctuations, with differential impacts across age groups.
+The onset of the seasonal influenza epidemic was strongly predictable using thresholds of Tmin < 0°C and specific humidity (qave) < 3 g kg−1, which could enable two-week advance warnings.
+The supervised rolling LSTM model integrating meteorological variables (mean atmospheric pressure (Pave), Tmin, DTR, relative humidity (RH), or qave), holiday patterns (Holiday and School day), and future ILI% prediction by Informer achieved precise forecasts of the onset, surge, peak duration, and decline of ILI cases during the seasonal influenza epidemic of 2024–2025, demonstrating superior temporal resolution and accuracy.
+By calculating meteorological risk factors from predicted daily pediatric ILI cases, we are able to provide actionable risk alerts for optimized medical resource allocation and targeted prevention strategies in schools and households.
+Through integration of weather forecasts and epidemiological surveillance, the method proposed in this study could be used to advance location-specific influenza preparedness and better cope with health concerns associated with climate change.

 -